 Masked hypertension poses the same dangers that any diagnosis of hypertension has, including increased risk of heart attacks, strokes, kidney failure, dementia, and early death.

-Dr. Michael Greger’s familiarity with Pritikin started at a young age when his grandmother decided to pay us a visit and that visit saved her life.
-Dr. Greger has since become a champion of a plant based diet, as well as the author of How Not to Die.
-Pritikin is honored to have Dr. Greger…
+Dr. Michael Greger’s familiarity with Pritikin started at a young age, when his grandmother decided to pay the Pritikin Longevity Center a visit.
+That visit saved her life.
+Dr. Greger has since become a champion of a plant-based diet.

 “Typically, reducing salt intake and eating healthier foods, which we teach at the Pritikin Longevity Center, can reduce fluid retention not only in the feet and ankles but also in the lungs.
 In fact, many people with heart failure who begin living Pritikin-style no longer need their diuretic pills,” notes Dr, Jay Kenney, PhD, RD, nutrition researcher and educator at Pritikin.